cyber-boost/tusktsk/README.md

 ---

-*"We don't bow to any king" - Choose your syntax.
+*Choose your syntax.
 Query your data.
 Execute your logic.*

 **Built by Bernie Gengel and his dog Buddy**